slamice/wri/hipsters/chapter01.md

 The kitchen was a tiny mess compared to the living room.
 Dishes weren't piled high enough to call it a disaster.
 I don't remember what I cooked that night, but I do remember it was bland.
 I was following a diet Renee had dedicated herself to; she wasn't allowed anything fermented, with spice, with meat, ground or with dairy.
 "Sacrifice, I've been doing it my whole life."
 She said vigilantly and proud.
 "Everyone has to write their own story Om.
 I'm writing my own story, you're in it too."
 By now I was used to these broad statements.
 They were one of the reasons I loved her, the insistence and necessity she gave her language.
 The way she used them to feel independent and smart.
 I took her challenge as an excuse to make something creative.
 My mouth took it as a challenge to taste any flavor.

-Outside stood the vacant parking lots and warehouses, limos occasionally driving to and fro.
-The window made a frame with the distant city and the reddening horizon.
+Outside stood the vacant parking lots and warehouses, limos occasionally drive to and fro.
+The window made a frame for the distant city and the reddening horizon.
 The New York sun wasn't at all like the sun back in Lebanon.
 Somehow it felt bigger there, pulsing with blood and vigor as it slid down the sky.

-I sometimes forgot the sun existed in New York.
-It didn't mean as much to me but I felt it should have.
-I desperately wanted to love it.

-Then after dinner I slid downstairs, but they said nothing came that day.
+After dinner and before I slept I slid downstairs, but they said nothing came that day.
 There was no mail.